Friday, December 20, 2019

 Haines City is in Polk County in the south-central part of the state.
 Even 30 years after that first Mass, its population was less than 800.
 But the faith took hold in the hearts of its few Catholic settlers.
 Today, St Ann Catholic Church in Haines City is testament to that early effort.

-The story of the man who arranged for the 1890 Mass in Haines City is told on the St. Joseph's website.
-His name is Patrick Bannon, and he's credited as being the first Catholic in Polk County.
+The story of the man who arranged for the 1890 Mass in Haines City was told on the St. Joseph's website on a page that no longer exists (in 2024).
+His name was Patrick Bannon and he was credited as being the first Catholic in Polk County.

-In an article about St. Ann's 50th anniversary, the June 21-July 11 edition of The Florida Catholic says Mass was said in Haines City private homes in the years between 1890 and 1949.
+In an article about St. Ann's 50th anniversary, the June 21-July 11, 2019, edition of The Florida Catholic reported that Mass was said in Haines City private homes in the years between 1890 and 1949.
 But it's a safe guess the Bannon family was in attendance when the first Mass was said at St. Joseph Church in Winter Haven on Thanksgiving Day, 1914.
 Bishop Michael J. Curley traveled down from St. Augustine to bless the building.
 The church was a mission of the Jesuits in Tampa, and the town was so rustic that chickens and cows wandered along the main street.

-The light of faith still shines today in both Haines City and Winter Haven.
+The light of faith still shines today in both Haines City and Winter Haven and throughout Florida.

 Wednesday, May 29, 2019